-Steve Ritchie is an American arcade game designer, an industry veteran who is most reknown for his Pinball
+Steven Scott Ritchie (born February 13, 1950) is an American arcade game designer, an industry veteran who is most reknown for his Pinball games.

-Steve Ritchie is known as "The Master of Flow" by pinball enthusiasts, as his pinball designs heavily favor fast ball speeds, large loops, and associated combos.
+Steve Ritchie is known as "The Master of Flow" by pinball enthusiasts, as his playfield designs heavily favor fast ball speeds, large loops, and associated combos.
 He is an avid fan of PC gaming, motocross racing, and street motorcycles.
-He is married to Dianne Ritchie, and is the older brother of fellow pinball designer Mark Ritchie
+He is married to Dianne Ritchie, and is the older brother of fellow pinball designer Mark Ritchie.